xflyhigh/injectionProfileGenerator/README.md

 # injectionProfileGenerator
-Injection Profile was caculated by Leilei model  email:xflyhigh@qq.com Thanks for the help of Yan Zhang.
+Injection Profile was caculated by the empirical model.
+Email:xflyhigh@qq.com Thanks for the help of Yan Zhang.
 His blog:  https://openfoam.top/
 ------------Related articles----------------
 Xu L, Bai X S, Jia M, et al. Experimental and modeling study of liquid fuel injection and combustion in diesel engines with a common rail injection system[J].
 Applied Energy, 2018, 230: 287-304.